pangxueyu233/CC_LY_LAB_WEBSITE/content/authors/WBH/_index.md

 ---
 # Display name
-title: Shujun Li
+title: Baohong Wu

 # Username (this should match the folder name)
 authors:
-- LSJ
+- WBH

 # Is this the primary user of the site?
 superuser: false